Florida's Disappearing Aquifers

 Is Florida phosphate more valuable than Florida watersheds and aquifers?
 Florida politics and a phosphate industry has shown it is!

-…”In 2000, ($1,130,000,000) or $1.13 billion dollars worth of phosphate based fertilizer was exported from Florida making it another one of Florida’s leading export commodities”, says the Department of Environmental Protection Services.
+…”In 2000, ($1,130,000,000) or $1.13 billion worth of phosphate based fertilizer was exported from Florida making it another one of Florida’s leading export commodities”, says the Department of Environmental Protection Services.
+In 2017, the fertilyzer industry’s profits increased to over $20 billion.

 Today this southwest central Florida region is known simply as, “Bone Valley.
-The southwest central Florida Phosphate District is shown in (Fig. 1) above.
+The southwest central Florida Phosphate District is shown in (Fig. 1) below.

 What is destroying southwest central Florida’s natural springs, localized aquifers, and the old swimming hole like no other?